syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 ![Gridlinesdefault in Blazor Diagram](images/Gridlinesdefault.png)

-To show only horizontal/vertical gridlines or to hide gridlines, refer to [Constraints](constraints).
+To show only horizontal/vertical gridlines or to hide gridlines, refer to [SnapConstraints](constraints#snap-constraints).

 ## Appearance